Last updated: Oct 2015

 MCS Linux is based on Ubuntu and uses the Unity interface to the GNOME desktop environment.
 Once you have logged in, the login window shows the Message of the Day, the launcher on the left hand side of the screen and the top menu bar.

-Hovering your mouse over an icon will show the application name or a a short informative label.
+Hovering your mouse over an icon will show the application name or a short informative label.

 Icons for commonly used applications (Dash Home, Home Folder, Firefox and Google Chrome web browsers, the Thunderbird mail client, the LibreOffice suite, the GEdit plain-text editor, Terminal, and Settings) are in the launcher.
 To start one of these, single-click on the icon using the left mouse button.

-To access the other applications in MCS Linux, click on the top icon in the launcher bar (Dash Home), then the centre icon at the bottom of the window.
+To access the other applications in MCS Linux, click on the top icon in the launcher bar (Dash Home).